 - NSW Regional Art Board structure.

-- Existing creative and cultural community in Murray Arts region.
+- Thriving creative and cultural community in the Murray Arts region.

-- Willingness of current community to engage in the arts.
+- Willingness of current community to participate in and engage with the arts.

 - Cultural Tourism Network to promote the region.